 Officers also warn students who are caught Juuling and sent to school drug-diversion programs against inhaling mystery substances.

-the U.S. Food and Drug Administration launched a massive undercover effort to crack down on underage sales, issuing 40 warning letters to stores across the country including one in Frederick County, Md.
+In April, the U.S. Food and Drug Administration launched a massive undercover effort to crack down on underage sales, issuing 40 warning letters to stores across the country including one in Frederick County, Md.
 In addition to the undercover operations, the FDA announced it is requiring Juul to submit its product research and marketing studies to understand why teens are drawn to the brand.

 “We’re going to be taking more actions going forward as the blitz continues,” FDA Commissioner Scott Gottlieb said.